RaiMan/sikulix4python/README.md

 - anything might be changed at any time without notice
 - errors and warnings you get in the terminal window can be ignored, as long as it works as intended on the Python side
 - output coming from the SikuliX Java API is currently only going to the terminal window
-- my current development work is on macOS 10.14, Java 11, Python 3.7 with PyCharm
+- my current development work is on macOS 10.14/Windows 10, Java 11/12, Python 3.7 with PyCharm
-- no tests on Windows nor Linux yet
+- no tests on Linux yet

 **An example**